Here is a list of important Tibetan Buddhist holidays in 2024 plus other major dates in the Tibetan calendar.

 March 10 and March 12: Tibetan Uprising Day

 While not a Tibetan Buddhist holiday, March 10th is a very important date in the Tibetan calendar.
-This year marks the 63rd anniversary of the Tibetan National Uprising.
+2024 marks the 65th anniversary of the Tibetan National Uprising.
 Around the world, Tibetans and their supporters remember and pay tribute to all those who have sacrificed their lives for Tibet’s struggle.
 An estimated one million Tibetans have perished and 98% of monasteries and nunneries were destroyed under the Chinese occupation.

 In 1950, Chinese Communist forces invaded Tibet.
 On March 10, 1959, Tibetans attempted to take back their country with an uprising in Lhasa.
 The protests were crushed with brutal force.